 - From here, I can select how many rows are needed such as 5.

 RANDBETWEEN poses another issue if you use small values.
-As example, I first used =RANDBETWEEN(1,50) figuring the range was larger than the number of presidents.
+For example, I first used =RANDBETWEEN(1,50) figuring the range was larger than the number of presidents.
 I soon discovered it produced duplicate values.

 Although my original task was to randomly select 150 names from an Excel spreadsheet, you can use these functions elsewhere.
 You could create a spreadsheet with a bunch of nice things to do for others and create your “Random Act of Kindness” list.